cicsdev/cics-java-liberty-employee-db/README.md

 cics-java-liberty-employee-db
 =====================

-Sample web application that uses JDBC to access the sample Db2 EMP table.
+Sample web application that uses JDBC to read and update the sample Db2 EMP table.

 ## Repository structure